 A single burner is located near the air injection at the bottom of the bed.
 This burner is used to pre-heat the incinerator during start up.
 Lances are used to inject fuel into the bed to control bed temperature.
 Higher fuel injection rates are necessary when sludge solids content are lowest and moisture highest.

-After the flue gas passes through the waste heat recovery unit, particulate is removed by an EnviroCare VenturiPak scrubber and an EnviroCare GORE Mercury adsorberl.
+After the flue gas passes through the waste heat recovery unit, particulate is removed by an EnviroCare VenturiPak scrubber and an Envirocare SPC Mercury Module Vessel.
 The VenturiPak scrubber consists of an initial quench section to cool the exhaust gases and remove the bulk of the ash or metal particles and acid gases from the incoming gas, a tray section which further removes particulate and the associated metals and acid gases, a multi-venturi section to capture the finest particulate from the exhaust gas, and a mist eliminator.
 The VenturiPak tray section and venturi section uses plant water to remove particulate and acid gases in the tray section.
 Potable water is used for the mist eliminator sprays.
 The GORE Mercury adsorber has a series of GORE modules to remove the mercury.
 This adsorber has four sections of modules in series.
 Each section consists of two layers of nine GORE modules.
 Periodically the modules are sprayed with water to flush any particulate from the surface.

 A System Control and Data Acquisition System (SCADA) is used to control the incineration system and to historically log operations.
 Air, sludge feed rate, and auxiliary fuel feed rate are automatically controlled to maintain the process in balance.
 Significant features of the process instrumentation and control include: